KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 ## CMake setup

-Start the CMakeLists.txt file like any other C++ project using Qt.
-For this example, we are [supporting both Qt5 and Qt6 with CMake](https://doc.qt.io/qt-6/cmake-qt5-and-qt6-compatibility.html):
+Now add a `CMakeLists.txt` file in the root of the `tutorial` folder.
+Start the `CMakeLists.txt` file like any other C++ project using Qt.
+For this example, we are [supporting both
+Qt5 and Qt6 with CMake](https://doc.qt.io/qt-6/cmake-qt5-and-qt6-compatibility.html):

 ```cmake,ignore